sandalisv/Event-Weather/README.md

 ### NOTE - Replace <id> with actual id

-### NOTE - For more details about assumptions please refer "EventManagement" word file in event.management folder.
+### NOTE - For more details about assumptions please refer "EventManagement" word file in current folder.

-### NOTE - You can import the postman collection "EventManagement.postman_collection.json" in event.management folder and edit JSON body and <id> accordingly to try the application.
+### NOTE - You can import the postman collection "EventManagement.postman_collection.json" in current folder and edit JSON body and <id> accordingly to try the application.